ylechelle/OpenIDFA/README.md

 As always, we don’t know for sure.
 Apple communicates by way of rejection and guidelines… so it’s up for interpretation.
 In any case, IDFA allegedly is ok for its initial intent: ad conversion tracking.
 Advanced advertising techniques however need to start tracking earlier, and therefore need the actual IDFA despite not showing an ad then and there.
 Will Apple reject on that basis?
 Recent interpretations seem to indicate that this is the case.
 So IDFA is a hot-potato subject again.
 We can’t rely on it because it appears to be a moving target.
 Furthermore, someone will need to explain how Apple intends to enforce the “limit tracking” option… if it can’t be enforced systematically and fairly, why is it there?

 ####Why OpenIDFA?
-Well, much like we did with OpenUDID, the idea is to offer an alternative (or complementary solution) to IDFA-in-turmoil, and at least for a while bring peace of mind to those working the Yin.
+Well, much like we did with [OpenUDID][2], the idea is to offer an alternative (or complementary solution) to IDFA-in-turmoil, and at least for a while bring peace of mind to those working the Yin.
 Hopefully, the Yang will be fulfilled at the same time in new and radical ways.

 ####How does it work?
 Well, there is a little bit of code jujitsu, a lot of common sense, and plenty of love.